tigoe/SoundExamples/docs/tone.md

 Upload this sketch to your MKR board.
 When you turn the potentiometer, slowly, you should hear discrete pitches, the same pitches you'd hear if you play the notes on a piano in sequence.
 Now you've got a method for converting from note number to pitch.
 That will be handy when you want to compose music in code.

 Here is [the complete ToneSimple sketch](https://github.com/tigoe/SoundExamples/blob/master/Tone_examples/ToneSimple/ToneSimple.ino).

+## Conclusion

+The key elements to this exercise are the ``tone()`` command, which lets you play frequencies on a pin, and the note number to pitch formula that lets you set a range of equal-tempered pitches from a range of note values, like the values on a piano.
+Along the way, you learned how to use the ``map()`` function as well.

+You can't play two tones at the same time on an Arduino, however, so ``tone()`` has its limits.
+You'll use it in the next exercise to learn how to generate melodies, but to play polyphonic sounds, you'll need an external synthesizer.
+That's coming soon.

 Now that you've got an idea of how to caculate pitch values for notes in a tuning system, the next exercise explains [how to generate a melody](melody.md).